Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 They don't know this, right?

-Uh a lot of this is taking place at a very high level, and it's you know, very uh, you know, Fortune 100 people are consulting and getting consultation, you know, on okay, we like your screenplay, but you know, we'd like you to insert, you know, something positive for uh, you know, military industrial complex, Raytheon, bowling, whatever.
+A lot of this is taking place at a very high level and it's, you know, very, you know, Fortune 100 people are consulting and getting consultation, you know, on, okay, we like your screenplay, but, you know, we'd like you to insert, you know, something positive for, you know, military for complex Raytheon Boeing, whatever, something like this, right?

 There's actually a couple of those that have been documented.

-Um one of those uh appears to have been a uh a Dolph Lundgren film.
+One of those appears to have been a Dolph Lundgren film.

 So I'm not accusing Dolph Lundgren of being part of some vast conspiracy, right?

-Are there any examples of the government coming in and uh just shutting down a movie altogether?
+Are there any examples of the government coming in and just shutting down a movie altogether?

-Well, you know, in recent years, there were a couple examples pretty close to the city.
+Well, you know, in recent years, there were a couple examples pretty close to the bottom.

 Fountainhead got shut down.

-I don't know if that was a conspiracy or not, but um Zach Schneider was gonna do a version of the fountain head by Ayn Rand.
+I don't know if that was a conspiracy or not, but Zach Schneider was going to do a version of The Fountainhead by Ayn Rand.

-Oh, I didn't know and it got the plug got pulled on it because it was too divisive of a time or political climate.
+Oh, and it got the plug got pulled on it because it was too divisive of a time or a political climate.

 That was the excuse.

-I mean, there was the a lot of skullduggery around the um North Korea satire thing of sat uh Seth Rogan when all that came out.
+I mean, there was a lot of skullduggery around the North Korea satire thing of Seth Rogan when all that came out.

-Yeah, the great dictator, or not the great dictator, but the dictator, I think is just what it was called.
+Yeah, the great dictator, or not the great dictator, but the dictator.

-There was there was a case where uh similar stuff happened when they leaked the ending of the Bond film, if you remember that the Sony uh hacks and leaks from uh several years ago.
+And then there was a case where similar stuff happened when they leaked the ending of the Bond film.

-I no, I don't know that didn't shut down the film, but um there's a lot of suspicious things about that.
+That didn't shut down the film, but there's a lot of suspicious things about that.

 I'm sort of running through my memory about this.